Boris Godunov (1989 film): Controversy

 The liberties taken by the director outraged some opera purists and, first of all, the conductor Rostropovich.
 The latter sued Żuławski demanding to remove certain visual and sound elements from the film.
 On 10 January 1990, the Paris Court issued a verdict ordering Żuławski to insert an announcement in the beginning of the film, mentioning Rostropovich's disapproval of the film version.
 However, the court confirmed that the choice of images and sounds should remain the prerogative of the filmmaker, though some used by Żuławski "could denaturate the appreciation of the work interpreted by Rostropovich."

 Reception

 The film received mixed reviews.
-Variety wrote "as tumultuous as Mussorgsky's great opera is, Zulawski's galloping camera and manic actors more often compete rather than support or illustrate the music and epic drama."
+Variety wrote "as tumultuous as Mussorgsky's great opera is, Żuławski's galloping camera and manic actors more often compete rather than support or illustrate the music and epic drama."
 Philippe Royer of Positif wrote "the mise-en-scène, constantly intelligent, gives a privilege to the spectacular nature of the story; it regains the beauty of the opera through the poignant and colorful images."
 Jacques Siclier of Le Monde remarked, "It's impossible to talk here about 'film-opera' in a merely illustrative sense.
 One should let yourself to be carried by the admirable cinematic work, confirming, as if it was necessary, the Shakespearean temperament of the author of...notable works of the French cinema of the recent years."
 Phil Powrie of Open Screens called the film "a remarkable achievement, matched only, in my view, by...
 Jacquot's Tosca."